 Differential and common-mode transfer impedances are proposed herein to analyze noise coupled to (from) the dc power-bus from (to) via transitions in differential signals.
 Expressions for the two transfer impedances in terms of conventional single-ended transfer impedances are derived and verified through measurements, full-wave finite-difference time-domain (FDTD) simulations and an analytical cavity model.
 Some properties of the differential and common-mode transfer impedances are investigated to facilitate engineering design.
 The impact of signal current imbalances on power-bus noise and the benefit of differential signals as compared to single-ended signals are quantified.

-C. Wang et al., "Coupling Between Differential Signals and the DC Power-Bus in Multilayer PCBs," IEEE Transactions on Advanced Packaging, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+C. Wang et al., "Coupling Between Differential Signals and the DC Power-Bus in Multilayer PCBs," IEEE Transactions on Advanced Packaging, vol. 28, no. 2, pp. 337 - 345, Institute of Electrical and Electronics Engineers (IEEE), May 2005.

 Electrical and Computer Engineering

 Analytical Cavity Model; Common-Mode Transfer Impedances; Coupled Circuits; Coupling; DC Power Bus; Differential Signaling; Differential Signals; Electromagnetic Interference; Electronic Engineering Computing; Finite Difference Time-Domain Analysis; Full-Wave Finite-Difference Time-Domain Simulations; Microstrip Lines; Multilayer PCBs; Power-Bus Noise; Printed Circuits; Signal Current Imbalance; Signal Imbalance; Signal Integrity; Via Transition

 International Standard Serial Number (ISSN)